Brian Mills

 The mechanism

 A picture shows everything at once.
 Words do not.
-Words arrive one at a time, in a fixed order, and the reader assembles the meaning piece by piece.
+Words arrive one at a time, in a fixed order, and the reader assembles their meaning piece by piece.
 That is how reading works, and every rule I follow comes from it.

 The rules